-N.A. world conventions are many things to many people, but most N.A. members would agree that the world convention is primarily a celebration of our shared recovery, a living testimony to our worldwide unity, and a public statement of our common purposeto help the addict who still suffers.
-With these purposes in mind, the idea of special interest meetings at the world convention is narrow and divisive.
-Special interest meetings compromise the spirit of unity pervading world conventions and subvert the purpose of these conventions.
+N.A. world conventions are many things to many people, but most N.A. members would agree that the world convention is primarily a celebration of our shared recovery, a living testimony to our worldwide unity, and a public statement of our common purpose--to help the addict who still suffers.